neilshah12/kvshard/discussions.md

 Total requests: 46611 = 776.695713 QPS

 I then tried changing the ttl to 25% of the default of 2s and got only a slight decrease in QPS, which was originally surprising but now makes sense because this just means that my 5 second cleaning goroutine is being more productive, just slightly more productive.

+# Group work

+nds44 and sr2437 completed Part A and Part B, respectively, in parallel.

+Then, nds44 and sr2437 completed C1 and C2, respectively, in parallel.

+Then, sr2437 completed C3 while nds44 completed Part D.